 ☁️ Cloud storage and file-sharing tools

-Working remotely requires not only different means of communication, but also file management and sharing.
-Since your team members can be scattered all around the world, it’s necessary to have a reliable method of storing and sharing your files so they can be accessed at all times.
+Working remotely requires not only different means of communication but also file management and sharing.
+Since your team members can be scattered all around the world, it’s necessary to have a reliable method of storing and sharing your files, so they can be accessed at all times.

-Dropbox has been around since 2007 and it’s set the bar very high for cloud storage services.
-The premium account for one user will set you back around $8 per month for 1TB of data, which is plenty enough for anyone who doesn’t have to deal with chunky files.
-If that’s not enough, you can upgrade to the Advanced plan for $20 per month and get unlimited storage – sounds like a great deal.
+🔹 Pricing: The premium account for one user will set you back around $9 per month for 2 TB of data, which is plenty enough for anyone who doesn’t have to deal with chunky files.
+If that’s not enough, you can upgrade to the Family plan for $16.99 per month and get to share 2 TB of storage.

 🗃️ File collaboration tools

 Once you have all the files tucked away safely in the cloud, it’s time to get to work.
 While these don’t cover all the work done in remote teams, all remote teams have to handle documents and require these team productivity tools: